Mister-Sinister/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type will print the file type
 13-symbolic_link creates a link to /bin/ls using __ls__
-14-copy_html will copy hmtl files from working directory to parent directory if they didn't exist before
+14-copy_html will copy hmtl files from working directory to parent directory if they didn't exist before 100-lets_move moves all files that start with uppercase to /tmp/u